Kristina01111000/Drws_site/README.md

 - figure out why peepso autoupdate isn't working
 - does he still want to use groups?
 - use google analytics to see about scorecard, or just use the app?

+Switch the great outdoors page to being part of the group, put a link to the group page on it Delete body awareness and personal growth group
+Change the emails to make them more of a newsletter Update on patient list
+Make a new account and see how it works